Naive parton picture for kaon color transparency in $A(e,e'K^+)$: Models for data analysis

 \section{Models for data analysis}

-The reaction $A(e,e'K^+)$ is induced by the subnuclear process $\gamma^*(k)+p(p)\to K^+(p_K)\Lambda(p')({\rm or\ }\Sigma^0)$ with the kinematical quantities relevant to the process listed in Table \ref{tb1}.
-The GT for the kaon transparency $T_A$ which includes the shadowing effect by the two-step process in the $A(e,e'K^+)$ reaction is written as \cite{ours}
+The reaction $A(e,e'K^+)$ is induced by the elementary subprocess $ \gamma^*(k)+p(p)\to K^+(p_K)\Lambda(p') \ (\text{or } \Sigma^0), $ with the relevant kinematical quantities listed in Table~\ref{tab:kinematics}.
+In the present work, the nuclear transparency $T_A$ is evaluated within an extended Glauber framework that incorporates both the final-state attenuation of the outgoing kaon and the initial-state shadowing associated with the two-step process.
+The resulting expression is given by~\cite{Choi2025}

-where $\varrho$ and $\varrho^*$ are the nuclear density function for the nucleus of $A$ and for the recoiled nuclear state $A-1$ with the kaon produced.
-We use the Wood-Saxon distribution for the density function in the present work with the diffusion parameter $d=\sqrt{3}/\pi$ \cite{ours}.
-Expressing $T_A$ in the order of the reaction process, the first term corresponds to the shadowing by the two-step process in the initial state where the fluctuation of virtual photon into a vector meson occurs at the position $z-l_c\, $ \cite{bauer,yennie,huefner}, and then a kaon is produced at $z$ to scatter off a nucleon via the cross section $\sigma_{KN}$ in the second term to undergo the attenuation on its way out to a nucleus.
-Since the virtual photon $\gamma^*$ fluctuates into $\phi(1020)$ vector via $\phi(1020)\to K^+K^-$, the coherent length due to the $\phi$ coupling to kaon is given by
+Here $\varrho$ and $\varrho^{*}$ denote the nuclear density distributions of the target nucleus $A$ and the recoiling $(A-1)$ system, respectively.
+In the present calculation we employ a Woods--Saxon distribution for the nuclear density with the same prescription as in Ref.~\cite{Choi2025}.

+Equation~(\ref{eq:TA}) makes the reaction sequence explicit.
+The first exponential factor represents the shadowing correction in the initial state, where the virtual photon fluctuates into a vector meson at $z-l_c$ and propagates over the coherence length before the kaon is produced at $z$ to scatter off a nearby nucleon~\cite{bauer,yennie,huefner}.
+The second factor describes the attenuation of the outgoing kaon through the effective kaon--nucleon cross section $\sigma_{KN}^{\rm eff}(z)$ along its path through the nucleus.
+Since the virtual photon couples to the kaon channel through the fluctuation $\gamma^*\to \phi(1020)\to K^+K^-$, the coherence length is given by

-and listed in Table \ref{tb1} in accordance with the $Q^2$ values.
+and the corresponding values are listed in Table~\ref{tab:kinematics} in accordance with $Q^2$ values.

-In the present framework, determining the cross section for $KN$ scattering is crucial to evaluating the $Q^2$ dependence of the QDM or NPM of the produced kaon through the kaon-nucleus optical potential.
-The size of the cross section $\sigma_{\phi N}$ is also requisite to evaluate the contribution of shadowing.
-The $\phi N$ scattering cross section is indirectly determined via photoproduction data and nuclear transparency measurements, with free space estimates around $10\simeq20$ mb \cite{sibirt,das1,gubler}.
-We use the value of $\sigma_{KN}$ read from the PDG, as listed in Table \ref{tb1}, while the value of $\sigma_{\phi N}=18$ mb is taken, following Ref. \cite{drell}.
+In the present framework, the elementary input for the hadronic attenuation is crucial to determining the $Q^2$ dependence of the transparency.
+In particular, the size of $\sigma_{KN}$ governs the overall strength of the final-state interaction, while the choice of $\sigma_{\phi N}$ controls the magnitude of the initial-state shadowing.
+The cross section $\sigma_{\phi N}$ is constrained only indirectly through photoproduction data and nuclear-transparency analyses, with typical free-space estimates lying in the range of about $10$--$20$ mb~\cite{sibirt,Qian2009,das1,gubler}.
+In the present calculation, we use the $K^+N$ total cross sections quoted by the PDG~\cite{pdg}, as listed in Table~\ref{tab:kinematics}, and adopt $\sigma_{\phi N}=18$ mb following Ref.~\cite{drell}.